-Tom Gorman’s practice focuses on white collar criminal defense and complex civil litigation, including disputes involving intellectual property, fraud, breach of contract, and antitrust.
+Tom Gorman’s practice focuses on white-collar criminal defense and complex civil litigation, including disputes involving intellectual property, fraud, breach of contract, and antitrust.
 Mr. Gorman uses his ability to quickly understand complex and often technical issues to help his team rapidly devise a winning solution.
-For example, in 2012, Mr. Gorman was part of a trial team that won a complete defense judgment against the U.S. Department of Justice in a case in which the government had accused his clients of fraud and sought nearly $1 billion in damages and penalties.
+For example, Mr. Gorman’s summary-judgment briefing helped simplify a complicated patent case, resulting in a complete defense victory for his client.
+Mr. Gorman was also part of a trial team that won a “not guilty” defense judgment against the U.S. Department of Justice in a case where the government had sought nearly $1 billion in damages and penalties.

 Before attending law school, Mr. Gorman worked as a baseball writer and consultant specializing in sabermetric analysis.
 He later worked for MLB’s outside counsel during Senator George Mitchell’s investigation of performance-enhancing drug use in baseball.

 Cases of Note

 Wyckoff v.
 Office of the Commissioner of Baseball et al.: At the pleading stage, we successfully defeated a putative class action filed against Major League Baseball, its current and former Commissioners, and all 30 Baseball Clubs.
 The plaintiffs, two former baseball scouts, claimed that defendants had violated federal and state antitrust law by allegedly conspiring to decrease competition in the labor market for scouts.
 By convincing the court that the employment of baseball scouts falls within the scope of Baseball’s antitrust exemption, we successfully obtained a complete dismissal.